bigchaindb/whitepaper/README.md

 docker-compose up
 ```

-This will generate the final PDF too.
+This will generate the final PDF and output to `./bigchaindb-whitepaper.pdf`.

 ### Linux